YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-1-Lesson.md

 (3) Learning mathematics is about understanding proofs.
 If you read an entire book but cannot prove the theorems yourself, you haven’t truly completed the reading.

 (4) Mathematics alone cannot solve every problem in the world.
 History shows that while math provided the foundation for classical mechanics, electromagnetism, and quantum theory, this does not mean it is the sole driving force behind scientific progress.
 Unfortunately, as a mathematics student, I must point out: if you are fascinated by this narrative, you'd better studying physics (or eigineering) instead of math.

-However, I should clearfy the misconception, this does not means math is not valuable (as inciated by (2)), what I want to stress is the "narrative" above is wrong.
+However, I should clearfy the misconception, this does not means math is not valuable (see (2)), what I want to stress is the "narrative" above is wrong.